k8ssandra/k8ssandra/docs/content/en/tasks/scale/_index.md

 ## Remove nodes

-Just like with adding nodes, removing nodes is simply a matter of changing the configured `size` property. cass-operator does a few things when you decrease the datacenter size.
+Just like with adding nodes, removing nodes is simply a matter of changing the configured `size` property.
+The cass-operator does a few things when you decrease the datacenter size.

+## Underlying considerations when lowering size values

-First, it checks that the remaining nodes have enough capacity to handle the increased storage capacity.
+First, cass-operator checks that the remaining nodes have enough capacity to handle the increased storage capacity.
 If cass-operator determines that there is insufficient capacity, it will log a message.
 Example:

 ```text
 Not enough free space available to decommission. my-k8ssandra-dc1-default-sts-3 has 12345 free space, but 67891 is needed.